 How to apply

-Applicants can apply by submitting an expression of interest giving a basic overview of the project.
+Applicants first needed to submit an expression of interest giving a basic overview of the project.

-If successful, applicants will be invited to submit a full bid application, after which a decision will be made on whether to award funding.
+If successful, applicants were then invited to submit a full bid application, after which a decision was made on whether to award funding.